-Anabil Dutta (49 years old, Indian) - was first appointed as a Director of PSPC on 22 March 2016.
-He is the Regional Finance Manager, East Chemicals & Manufacturing of Shell Group of Companies since January 2014.
+Anabil Dutta was first appointed as Director of the Corporation on 22 March 2016.
+He is the Regional Finance Manager, East Manufacturing & Chemicals business of Shell Group of Companies since January 2014.
 He was previously the Regional Finance Manager, East, Trading Supply and Distribution from November 2011 to December 2013; Finance Manager of Projects and Technology and Business Opportunity Manager East Technology Centre from June 2006 to October 2011.
 Prior to joining Shell, Anabil was with: Colgate Palmolive and held several senior positions in Finance including Country Head for Nepal.
 Prior to Colgate Palmolive he has been employed with ITC Limited and BATCO, ESS AAR projects and American Express Bank.
-Anabil has professional experience of 29 years internationally in Finance, Supply Chain, Manufacturing and General Management.
+Mr. Dutta has professional experience of 29 years internationally in Finance, Supply Chain, Manufacturing and General Management.
 Driving a strong performance ethic in business and broad experience in commercial finance has been his key achievements.
 He has held several Board, Trustee and Pension Fund positions and served on senior business leadership teams.
 Anabil is a Chartered Accountant and has a Master of Business Administration (Finance).
 He also has an Advanced Diploma in Computer applications and Database Management.
 Anabil is a silver medalist of the Duke of Edinburgh Awards and received the Colgate Chairman's Global Award for Outstanding performance.
-He was born on the 12 April 1967.
+From 2015 to 2017, he attended seminars on corporate governance.